Guidance on how to submit your thesis for examination.

 If the thesis is being submitted from a country that does not allow access to Google Forms, students should instead submit a pdf of their thesis and Turnitin receipt by email to email@example.com.

-If any of the examiners request a print copy of the thesis, this will be arranged by Research Services.
+If any of the examiners request a print copy of the thesis, this will be arranged by Research, Partnerships and Innovation.

 Staff candidates are required to pay a fee on submission of the thesis.
-In 2022-23 this will be £500.
-Payments required upon the submission of any thesis may be made online here.
+In 2023-24 this will be £510.
+Payments required upon the submission of any thesis may be made online online.

 Students must also upload a copy of their thesis at the same time to Turnitin.
 You can find information on this below.

-If the Doctoral Development Programme (DDP) Evidencing Development Summary is complete, this should be emailed to email@example.com.
+If the Doctoral Development Programme (DDP) Evidencing Development Summary is complete, this should be emailed to firstname.lastname@example.org.
 Further details can be found on the DDP Student Hub.
-A fully completed Access to Thesis form must also be submitted to Research Services before the degree can be awarded.
+A fully completed Access to Thesis form must also be submitted to Research, Partnerships and Innovation before the degree can be awarded.
 Please note that these documents are not required at the thesis submission stage and should not delay the student’s thesis submission if they have not yet been completed.

-The University requires all theses for higher degrees by research to be uploaded to Turnitin, a text matching tool that is licensed for use in the University of Sheffield where, among other things, it is used as an aid in the prevention of unfair means.
+The University requires all theses for higher degrees by research to be uploaded to Turnitin for a similarity check.
+Turnitin is a text matching tool that is licensed for use in the University of Sheffield where, among other things, it is used as an aid in the prevention of unfair means.
 This requirement applies to both first submissions and resubmissions.
 Turnitin produces an 'originality report' which will be checked by the internal examiner to ensure that unfair means has not been used.

 Before the final thesis is submitted for examination students should contact their departmental/school PGR administrator for information on the procedures to be followed for uploading the final copy of their thesis through Turnitin.
-When a thesis is uploaded to Turnitin the student will receive a digital receipt in the form of an email.
-Students should include a copy of the Turnitin receipt when they submit their thesis to Research Services.
+Once uploaded, the student will be able to download a digital email receipt, which should be included when they submit their thesis to Research, Partnerships and Innovation.

 Students should be aware that there is a limit to the size of file that can be uploaded to Turnitin, which is 800 pages and 100MB.
 Students whose theses exceed the Turnitin limit may need to exclude pictures or diagrams to successfully upload to Turnitin.

-The thesis uploaded to Turnitin must be an exact copy of the thesis submitted for examination (notwithstanding any material such as diagrams, images and tables that may need to be excluded due to file size) and must be uploaded at the same time.
-The submission is stored in the Turnitin database, which allows it to be checked against all previous Turnitin submissions.
+The thesis uploaded to Turnitin must be an exact copy of the thesis submitted for examination (notwithstanding any material such as diagrams, images and tables that may need to be excluded due to file size) and should be uploaded when the student submits their thesis to Research, Partnerships and Innovation.
+The uploaded file is stored in the Turnitin database, which allows it to be checked against all previous work uploaded to Turnitin.
 Please note that theses will not be formally sent out for examination until the originality report has been checked by the internal examiner and the thesis is cleared for examination.

 Turnitin central support and training

-Staff and PGR students: Further information and guidance on using Turnitin is available from APSE here.
+Staff and PGR students: Further information and guidance on using Turnitin is available from APSE.

 Turnitin and publication

-The University does not consider submission of work to Turnitin as publication of that work.
+The University does not consider the uploading of work to Turnitin for a similarity check as publication of that work.
 The act of publication is understood as making content available to the general public.
 Content uploaded to Turnitin is not available to the general public, in the sense that the public are able to access the content.
-The Turnitin process merely allows licensed members of the public to request that Turnitin compare a submitted piece of work with other works to check for any matching text.
+The Turnitin process merely allows licensed members of the public to request that Turnitin compare an uploaded file with other works to check for any matching text.

 |Checklist||1st submission||Resubmission||Minor amendments|